manateelazycat/aweshell/README.md

 1. Create and manage multiple eshell buffers.
 2. Add some useful commands, such as: clear buffer, toggle sudo etc.
 3. Display extra information and color like zsh, powered by `eshell-prompt-extras'
-4. Add Fish-like history autosuggestions, powered by `esh-autosuggest', support histories from bash/zsh/eshell.
+4. Add Fish-like history autosuggestions.
 5. Validate and highlight command before post to eshell.
 6. Change buffer name by directory change.
 7. Add completions for git command.